Inflation is exploding

 If you have some savings and you’re just keeping it as cash in your current account then this is for you.
 Money sitting in an account making 0% interest will lose its value over time because of inflation - namely the prices of things rising.
 One year from today, the same amount of money in your savings will be able to buy you less.
-At the time of writing this, the inflation rate is 0.8% so that’s the number to beat.
-You want to at least be making 0.8% return on your savings.
-It’s not much, but when all banks have brought their rates so low it can become tricky.
+At the time of writing this, the inflation rate is 9.7% so that’s the number you would want to beat.
+You want to be making a 9.7% return on your savings, which is a lot.
+And when banks are only offering savings accounts with 2% interest rates, it can become tricky.

 Your plan of action